CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Who pays the lowest auto insurance premiums in Ohio?
+Who pays a lower insurance premium in Ohio?

 • Married drivers pay 7% less than single drivers.

-• Ohio drivers with clean records pay 34% less than drivers who have a DUI on their record.
+• Ohio drivers with clean records pay 34% less than drivers who have a DUI on their records.

 • Ohio drivers in their 20s pay 62% lower rates for insurance than a 16-year-old in Ohio.